gilleshenrard/cstructures/README.md

 ### 1. Intro
 This library aims to provide basic OOP containers for C applications.

-For now, only vectors (arrays), bidirectional lists and AVL trees are implemented.
+For now, only vectors (arrays), bidirectional lists, non-priority queues and AVL trees are implemented.

 Each element of the containers is encased in the dyndata_t structure, and the containers use the meta_t structure to function.